vectordotdev/content-old/posts/hello-world-in-kafka-using-python.md

-# Hello world Kafka using Python
+# Hello world in Kafka using Python

 Howdy!
 Welcome to blog series by Timber.io on various tools and technologies.

 This blog is for you if you've,

 - Ever marvelled what is Kafka?
 - Heard of streaming/queueing/messaging systems but wondering why should one use it?
-- What are the true benifits of using them?
+- What are the true benefits of using them?
 - How would it fit with your current backend architecture?
-- You might be just eager to get started with using Kafka!
+- You might just be eager to get started with using Kafka!

 <Illustration>